torstein-vik/zeta-types-scala/README.md

 #### Algebraic system
 * Abstract classes for magmas, monoids, (partial) groups, rings, lambda-rings, and (partial) q-algebras.
 * Automatic implementation of lambda-operations from adams-operations and (partial) q-algebras.
-* Traits for morphisms, and functionality for composition of them
+* Traits for morphisms, and functionality for composition of them, as well as important structure morphisms.

 #### Implemented algebraic structures
 * Integers as lambda-ring and partial q-algebra.